mutable-learning/notes/pages/AI___General AI.md

 -
 -
-- Researchers generally hold that intelligence is required to do the following
+- researchers generally hold that intelligence is required to do the following
 	- reason, use strategy, solve puzzles, and make judgments under uncertainty
 	- represent knowledge, including common sense knowledge
 	- plan